The cause of systemic sclerosis is unknown.

 There is no cure for systemic sclerosis, but symptoms and organ dysfunction can be treated.

 Systemic sclerosis causes an overproduction of collagen and other proteins in various tissues.
 The cause of systemic sclerosis is not known.
 The disorder is 4 times more common among women and most common among people aged 20 to 50.
 It is rare among children.
-Symptoms of systemic sclerosis may occur as part of mixed connective tissue disease, and some people with mixed connective tissue disease ultimately develop severe systemic sclerosis.
+Symptoms of systemic sclerosis may occur as part of mixed connective tissue disease Mixed Connective Tissue Disease (MCTD) Mixed connective tissue disease is a term used by some doctors to describe a disorder characterized by features of systemic lupus erythematosus, systemic sclerosis, and polymyositis.
+Raynaud... read more , and some people with mixed connective tissue disease ultimately develop severe systemic sclerosis.

 Systemic sclerosis can be categorized as

-Limited systemic sclerosis affects just the skin or mainly only certain parts of the skin and is also called CREST syndrome.
+Limited systemic sclerosis affects just the skin or mainly only certain parts of the skin and is also called CREST syndrome CREST syndrome Systemic sclerosis is a rare, chronic autoimmune rheumatic disorder characterized by degenerative changes and scarring in the skin, joints, and internal organs and by blood vessel abnormalities... read more .
 People who have this type develop skin tightening (scleroderma) over the face, hands, forearms, lower legs, and feet.
-People may also have gastroesophageal reflux disease.
-This type is progresses slowly and is often complicated by pulmonary hypertension, a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+People may also have gastroesophageal reflux disease Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more .
+This type is progresses slowly and is often complicated by pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+Many disorders can cause pulmonary hypertension.
+People... read more , a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.

 Diffuse systemic sclerosis often causes skin damage that is widespread throughout the body.
-People who have this type have Raynaud phenomenon and gastrointestinal problems.
+People who have this type have Raynaud phenomenon Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more and gastrointestinal problems.
 This type may progress rapidly.
-Major complications include interstitial lung diseases, which affect the tissue and space around the air sacs of the lungs (alveoli), and a severe kidney problem called scleroderma renal crisis.
+Major complications include interstitial lung diseases Overview of Interstitial Lung Diseases Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space.
+The interstitial space consists... read more , which affect the tissue and space around the air sacs of the lungs (alveoli), and a severe kidney problem called scleroderma renal crisis.

 Systemic sclerosis without scleroderma rarely occurs without the skin tightening of scleroderma.
 However, people have antibodies in the blood characteristic of systemic sclerosis and have the same internal problems.

 The usual initial symptom of systemic sclerosis is swelling then thickening and tightening of the skin at the ends of the fingers.
-Raynaud phenomenon, in which the fingers suddenly and temporarily become very pale and tingle or become numb, painful, or both in response to cold or emotional upset, is also common.
+Raynaud phenomenon Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more , in which the fingers suddenly and temporarily become very pale and tingle or become numb, painful, or both in response to cold or emotional upset, is also common.
 Fingers may become bluish or white.
 Heartburn, difficulty in swallowing, and shortness of breath are occasionally the first symptoms of systemic sclerosis.
 Aches and pains in several joints often accompany early symptoms.
-Sometimes inflammation of the muscles (myositis), with its accompanying muscle pain and weakness, develops.
+Sometimes inflammation of the muscles (myositis Autoimmune Myositis Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).
+Muscle damage may cause muscle pain and muscle weakness may cause... read more ), with its accompanying muscle pain and weakness, develops.

 Systemic sclerosis can damage large areas of skin or only the fingers (sclerodactyly).
 Sometimes systemic sclerosis tends to stay restricted to the skin of the hands.
 Other times, the disorder progresses.
 The skin becomes more widely taut, shiny, and darker than usual.
 The skin on the face tightens, sometimes resulting in an inability to change facial expressions.
 However, in some people, the skin can soften over time.
 Sometimes dilated blood vessels (telangiectasia often referred to as spider veins) can appear on the fingers, chest, face, lips, and tongue, and bumps composed of calcium can develop on the fingers, on other bony areas, or at the joints.
 Sores can develop on the fingertips and knuckles.

 Nerve damage and then scarring commonly damage the lower end of the esophagus (the tube connecting the mouth and stomach).
 The damaged esophagus can no longer propel food to the stomach efficiently.
-Swallowing difficulties and heartburn eventually develop in many people who have systemic sclerosis.
-Abnormal cell growth in the esophagus (Barrett esophagus) occurs in about one third of people, increasing their risk of esophageal blockage (stricture) due to a fibrous band or their risk of esophageal cancer.
-Damage to the intestines can interfere with food absorption (malabsorption) and cause weight loss.
+Swallowing difficulties Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
+People feel as though food or liquids become... read more and heartburn eventually develop in many people who have systemic sclerosis.
+Abnormal cell growth in the esophagus (Barrett esophagus Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
+Tobacco and alcohol use, human papillomavirus infections, and... read more ) occurs in about one third of people, increasing their risk of esophageal blockage (stricture) due to a fibrous band or their risk of esophageal cancer Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
+Tobacco and alcohol use, human papillomavirus infections, and... read more .
+Damage to the intestines can interfere with food absorption (malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+Certain disorders, infections, and surgical procedures can... read more ) and cause weight loss.

-Systemic sclerosis can cause scar tissue to accumulate in the lungs and interstitial lung disease, resulting in abnormal shortness of breath during exercise.
+Systemic sclerosis can cause scar tissue to accumulate in the lungs and interstitial lung disease Overview of Interstitial Lung Diseases Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space.
+The interstitial space consists... read more , resulting in abnormal shortness of breath during exercise.
 The blood vessels that supply the lungs can be affected (their walls thicken), so they cannot carry as much blood.
-Therefore blood pressure within the arteries that supply the lungs can increase (a condition called pulmonary hypertension).
+Therefore blood pressure within the arteries that supply the lungs can increase (a condition called pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+Many disorders can cause pulmonary hypertension.
+People... read more ).

 CREST syndrome, also called limited systemic sclerosis, involves more peripheral areas of the skin (not the trunk).
 It typically does not affect the kidneys and lungs directly but may eventually increase pressure in the arteries that supply the lungs (called pulmonary hypertension).
 Pulmonary hypertension can cause heart and lung failure.
 CREST syndrome is named for its symptoms: Calcium deposits in the skin and throughout the body, Raynaud phenomenon, Esophageal dysfunction, Sclerodactyly (skin tightening on the fingers), and Telangiectasia (dilated blood vessels or spider veins).
 In CREST syndrome, Raynaud phenomenon can be severe enough to cause sores on the skin (ulcers) and permanently damage the fingers and toes.
-The drainage system from the liver may rarely become blocked by scar tissue (biliary cirrhosis), resulting in liver damage and jaundice.
+The drainage system from the liver may rarely become blocked by scar tissue (biliary cirrhosis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
+Eventually, the ducts are blocked, the liver becomes scarred, and cirrhosis and liver... read more ), resulting in liver damage and jaundice.

 A doctor suspects systemic sclerosis in people who have Raynaud phenomenon, typical joint and skin changes, or gastrointestinal, lung, and heart problems that cannot be otherwise explained.
 A doctor diagnoses systemic sclerosis by the characteristic changes in the skin, the results of blood tests, and presence of damage to internal organs.
 The symptoms may overlap with those of several other disorders, but the whole pattern is usually distinctive.